mmistakes/made-mistakes-jekyll/_posts/articles/2015-02-10-jekyll-style-guide.md

 * [Pattern Lab Jekyll Port](https://github.com/zakkain/patternlab-jekyll)
 * [Pattern Primer Jekyll](https://github.com/opattison/Pattern-Primer-Jekyll)

-Out of the bunch, [Jérôme Coupé's](http://www.webstoemp.com/) approach resonated with me the most since it meshed with my current Jekyll site setup.
-By leveraging **collections**[^collections] I could avoid littering my `_posts` folder with components, color palettes, and other snippets while being able to iterate over them and output individual pages if need be.
+Out of the bunch, [Jérôme Coupé's](http://www.webstoemp.com/) approach resonated with me the most since it meshed well with my current Jekyll site setup.
+By leveraging **collections**[^collections] I could avoid littering my `_posts` folder with components, color palettes, and other snippets while being able to iterate over them and output individual pages if needed.

 [^collections]: A feature added to Jekyll in [version 2.0.0](http://jekyllrb.com/docs/history/#v2-0-0) allowing you to define new types of documents that behave like [Pages](http://jekyllrb.com/docs/pages/) or [Posts](http://jekyllrb.com/docs/posts/), while also having their own unique properties and name-spaces.